harvzor/fusion-markup-language/README.md

 Fusion Markup Language attempts to provide an all-in-one solution that can fit any size project.

-Just remember, when in doubt, think FML!
+When you're stuck deciding which markup language, just think FML!